Shopify CSV Import Duplicate Products: Root Causes

 A faster approach: export your current catalogue using Importier's Full Shopify CSV export preset, then open the exported file and sort the Title column.
 Duplicates surface more clearly in a spreadsheet where you can also compare the Handle, SKU, and Vendor columns to confirm which rows are duplicates versus intentionally similar products.

-Once identified, duplicates can be removed in bulk: select all duplicates in the Shopify admin Products list and use the bulk action to delete.
+Once identified, remove duplicates in bulk: select all duplicates in the Shopify admin Products list and use the bulk action to delete.
 Before deleting, confirm the products have no active inventory or pending orders, and that the version you are keeping has the correct pricing and stock levels.

 The prevention is consistent Handle management across every import from a given supplier.